 - What’s the length of the maintenance deal?

 - “I’ll be more willing to give a discount if you buy 3 things instead of 1.”
 Based on what they buy, will you give a discount?

 - If not a discount, maybe offer more value at the same price? (eg. throw in a few hours of training)

-- In exchange for prefential terms, could the client referr you to other, similar companies?
+- In exchange for preferential terms, could the client refer you to other, similar companies?

 - Can you brag about the deal with a case study or press note?